 Too many remodelers focus on the job itself, rather than focusing on their client.
 Providing great service begins with listening.
 What do your customers want?
 Why are they remodeling?
 What styles do they love?
 How do they live?
 What would improve their lives?
 The answers to those questions should inform your design process.
 Once you understand where they’re coming from, you can start discussing options and budgets.
 Take the time to know your customer first, then do everything you can to make the remodel painless.

-Ready to start a remodeling business?
+Ready to start your kitchen and bath remodeling business?